CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 <</dd_do>>
 ~~~~

-We see that `rep78` takes on six unique values (Up to 5 repairs, plus the missing data represented by `.`).
-If the unique values is more than
+We see that `rep78` takes on five unique values, as well as having some missing values (`.`).
+If the unique values is more than expected, it's
-expected, it's something to investigate.
+something to investigate.

 Next, continuous variables: